NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 - Cystic Fibrosis is a genetic condition affecting one baby born every four days.

-5% of [NXR] TX Totals will be donated to the Cistic Fibrosis Foundation Australia. https://www.cysticfibrosis.org.au/
+5% of [NXR] TX Totals will be donated to the Cystic Fibrosis Foundation Australia. https://www.cysticfibrosis.org.au/

 5% of [NXR] TX Totals will be used for further development of the 65Roses Token [65Roses]